 Restroom soap dispensers are maintained, and everyone is encouraged to wash their hands.

-Hand sanitizers that contain at least 60% alcohol are available in the offices, the waiting room, and in dispensers on the walls.
+Hand sanitizers that contain at least 60% alcohol are available in the lobby, common hallways, offices, and the waiting room .

 We schedule appointments at intervals to minimize the number of people in the waiting room.

-We ask all patients to wait in their cars or an safe, outside area until no earlier than 5 minutes before their appointment times.
+We ask all patients to wait in their cars or a safe, outside area until no earlier than 5 minutes before their appointment times.

 Credit card machines, pens and other areas that are commonly touched are thoroughly sanitized after each use.